carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 - Explain the difference between artificial intelligence, machine learning and deep learning.
 - Understand the different types of computer vision tasks.
-- Know the difference between training, testing, and validation datasets.
 - Perform an image classification using a convolutional neural network (CNN).

 ::::::::::::::::::::::::::::::::::::::::::::::::